Chimney swift: Breeding

 The chimney swift is a monogamous breeder which normally mates for life, though a small percentage of birds change partners.
 Pairs perform display flights together, gliding with their wings upraised in a steep "V", and sometimes rocking from side to side.
-Breeding birds arrive as early as mid March in the southern U.S., and as late as mid-May in the Canadian provinces.
+Breeding birds arrive as early as mid-March in the southern U.S., and late-April to mid-May in the Canadian provinces.

 Before the arrival of European colonists into North America, the chimney swift nested in hollow trees; now, it uses human-built structures almost exclusively.
 While the occasional nest is still built in a hollow tree (or, exceptionally, in an abandoned woodpecker nest), most are now found inside chimneys, with smaller numbers in airshafts, the dark corners of lightly used buildings, cisterns, or wells.
 The nest is a shallow bracket made of sticks, which the birds gather in flight, breaking them off trees.
 The sticks are glued together (and the nest to a vertical surface) with copious amounts of the bird's saliva.
 During the breeding season, each adult's salivary glands more than double in size, from 7 × 2 mm in the non-breeding season to 14 × 5 mm during the breeding season.

 Unlike some swift species, which mate in flight, chimney swifts mate while clinging to a vertical surface near their nest.
 They copulate daily, until the clutch is complete.
 The female typically lays 4–5 eggs, though clutch sizes range from 2 to 7.
 The eggs, which are long and elliptical in shape, are moderately glossy, smooth and white, and measure 20 × 13 mm.
 Each weighs nearly 10 percent of the female's body weight.
 Incubated by both parents, the eggs hatch after 19 days.
 Baby chimney swifts are altricial—naked, blind and helpless when they hatch.
 Fledglings leave the nest after a month.

 The average chimney swift's life span is 4.6 years, but one is known to have lived more than 14 years.
 It was originally banded as an adult, and was recaptured in another banding operation some 12.5 years later.